PSthelyBlog/ucvm-constraint-driven-cdm/README.md

 7. Load the programs if needed (after initialization)

 Check the date and time of the system and use the timesync program if needed.
-The rpg program is worth trying.
+The rpg program is worth trying (simulated multiplayer available)

 ## System Architecture